Chris Paul: Franchise record in wins (2021–2022)

 On February 3, Paul recorded 18 points, 12 assists, and three steals in a 124–115 loss to the Atlanta Hawks who snapped Phoenix's 11-game winning streak.
 This was Paul's 50th career game with 10 assists or more with no turnovers—the most such games in NBA history.
 Before the game, he was named a reserve for the 2022 NBA All-Star Game.
 On February 10, Paul tied his season-high 19 assists with 17 points and seven rebounds as he led the Suns to a 131–107 victory against the Bucks in a rematch of last year's NBA Finals.
 Paul finished with his 500th career double-double.
 He is just the fourth guard in NBA history to accomplish that feat.
 On February 16, Paul broke his right thumb in a game against the Houston Rockets, just before the All-Star break.
 On March 24, Paul returned from a broken right wrist to help the Suns wrap up the top seed in the NBA playoffs with a 140–130 victory over the Denver Nuggets.
 He finished the game with 17 points and 13 assists.
 On April 1, Paul surpassed Gary Payton for fourth on the NBA all-time career steals list.
-On April 5, after a Phoenix’s 121–110 win over the Lakers, Paul became the first player in NBA history to be part of four teams to set a franchise record for victories in a single season.
+On April 5, after Phoenix's 121–110 win over the Lakers set the team's season total to 64 wins, Paul became the first player in NBA history to be part of four teams to set a franchise record for victories in a single season.